 This is not like past Need for Speed titles; it is not about collecting cars or lichened gear.
 It is about getting into the races and driving really fast.
 This is what Hot Pursuit does so well.
 The way the menus work allows you to see exactly what you have done in the career and what is left to do.
 Little icons representing the Police or race missions are easy to follow and with a few button clicks you can be behind the wheel of an exotic car going 0 – 60 in no-time.
 The controls also help ensure there is little stopping you from enjoying the game.
 If you have picked up a racing game in the last 5 years on consoles you will already be familiar with the controls.
 If you have not, it will take you about 10 minutes to get the hang of it.
 That all being said, this is not a Burnout game, it has an arcade feel to it but the cars also have some resemblance to the real world in regards to weight and balance.
 You will need to use your brake and acceleration with some finness to come away with gold.
 But even without full control you can still manage some close races and have a great fun doing it.

 Beyond the single player Criterion have created Autolog.
 This aspect of Hot Pursuit allows players to keep track of all aspects that go on with friends in the world of Seacrest County.
-You are constantly notified of the friend with the best race time on a track or if they have leveled up.
+You are constantly notified of the friend with the best race time on a track or if they have levelled up.
 This is a great addition to the game.
 The only issue I have is that with very few people playing the game on your friends list there is little activity in the Autolog.
-This could be rectified with some Facebook integration but since it is a new title, with more people playing the game you can expect this feature to really spark rivalries among friends and will lend itself to some tough completions.
+This could be rectified with some Facebook integration, but since it is a new title, with more people playing the game you can expect this feature to really spark rivalries among friends and will lend itself to some tough completions.

 The online aspect of the game is just as fast as the career mode.
 With all aspects even online working towards your overall rank it makes these online parts even more welcome.
 Racing against cops with friends is great fun and can be a real challenge.
 It is a great place to take the game once you’re done with the single player offering, or if you want to mix it up for a new challenge.
 There is a good selection of cars on both sides of the law to choose from and the more you race the more that is unlocked.
 The online seemed smooth and with a large community already it should only get better with more people playing.